MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/includes/chatgpt-typescript.md

 ## Create a sample application

-Open a command prompt where you want the new project, and create a new file named ChatCompletion.js.
-Copy the following code into the ChatCompletion.js file.
+Open a command prompt where you want the new project, and create a new file named ChatCompletion.ts.
+Copy the following code into the ChatCompletion.ts file.

 ## [Microsoft Entra ID](#tab/typescript-keyless)